ironboy/better-sqlite3-express-session-store/README.md

 ```

 ### Defaults
-Apart from your dbPath there are also other settings you can set.
+Apart from your dbPath there are also other settings you can adjust.

 The settings (listed together with their default values):

 ```js